grz0zrg/fsynth/documentation/mk/docs/concept.md

 Just like additive synthesis, re-synthesis can be done with granular synthesis and most granular parameters can be manipulated by the user.

+The combination of granular synthesis and additive synthesis provide powerful sound capabilities which can sound quite organic.

 #### Sampler

-Fragment can also act like a regular sampler, this method is only available with the audio server.
+Fragment can also act like a regular sampler, this method is only available with the audio server, it is a work in progress and may work partially.